-(a) (1) The Secretary of Health and Human Services, after consultation with the Secretary and with other appropriate Federal departments or agencies, shall conduct (directly or by grants or contracts) research, experiments, and demonstrations relating to occupational afety and health, including studies of psychological factors involved, and relating to Innovative methods, techniques, and approaches for dealing with occupational safety and
+(a) (1) The Secretary of Health and Human Services, after consultation with the Secretary and with other appropriate Federal departments or agencies, shall conduct (directly or by grants or contracts) research, experiments, and demonstrations relating to occupational safety and health, including studies of psychological factors involved, and relating to innovative methods, techniques, and approaches for dealing with occupational safety and health problems.

-- (2) The Secretary of Health and Human Services shall from time to time consult with (2) The secretary or nearm and numan services shall from time to time consent with the Secretary in order to develop specific plans for such research, demonstrations, and experiments as are necessary to produce criteria, including criteria identifying toxic substances, enabling the Secretary to meet his responsibility for the formulation of safety and health standards under this Act; and the Secretary of Health and Human Consecretary to the hasts of such research, demonstrations, and experiments and any Services, on the basis of such research, demonstrations, and experiments and any other information available to him, shall develop and publish at least annually such criteria as will effectuate the purposes of this Act. - (3) The Secretary of Health and Human Services, on the basis of such research (3) The Secretary of reads and number services, on the basis of such research, demonstrations, and experiments, and any other information available to him, shall develop triteria dealing with toxic materials and harmful physical agents and substances which will describe exposure levels that are safe for various periods of employment, including but not limited to the exposure levels at which no employee will suffer impaired health or functional capacities or diminished life expectancy as a result of his work experience. - (4) The Secretary of Health and Human Services shall also conduct special research, experiments, and demonstrations relating to occupational safety and health as are necessary to explore new problems, including those created by new technology in occupational safety and health, which may require a meliorative action beyond that which is otherwise provided for in the operating provisions of this Act.
-The Secretary of Health and Human Services shall also conduct research into the motivational and behavioral factors relating to the field of occupational safety and health.
+- (2) The Secretary of Health and Human Services shall from time to time consult with (2) The Secretary of meant and numeric Services shall from one to time consult with the Secretary in order to develop specific plans for such research, demonstrations, and experiments as are necessary to produce criteria, including criteria identifying toxic substances, enabling the Secretary to meet his responsibility for the formulation of safety and health standards under this Act; and the Secretary of Health and Human Canadas on the basis of such research, demonstrations, and experiments and any Services, on the basis of such research, demonstrations, and experiments and any other information available to him, shall develop and publish at least annually such criteria as will effectuate the purposes of this Act. - (3) The Secretary of Health and Human Services, on the basis of such research, (3) The Secretary of Health and Human Services, on the basis of such research, demonstrations, and experiments, and any other information available to him, shall develop criteria dealing with toxic materials and harmful physical agents and substances which will describe exposure levels that are safe for various periods of employment, including but not limited to the exposure levels at which no employee will suffer impaired health or functional capacities or diminished life expectancy as a result of his work american. result of his work experience. - (4) The Secretary of Health and Human Services shall also conduct special research, (4) The Secretary or Heatin and Human Services shall also conduct special research, experiments, and demonstrations relating to occupational safety and health as are necessary to explore new problems, including those created by new technology in occupational safety and health, which may require ameliorative action beyond that which is otherwise provided for in the operating provisions of this Act.
+The Secretary of Health and Human Services shall also conduct research into the motivational and health and formal factors relation to the field of occurational safety and health. behavioral factors relating to the field of occupational safety and health.